wiemkefli/wiemkefli/README.md

 ### 🧠 About Me
 - 💻 Full-stack Developer from Malaysia
-- ⚙️ Experienced with Laravel, jQuery, and MySQL
 - 🌱 Expanding into backend development with Node.js and Express.js
 - 🧩 Passionate about designing scalable APIs and backend architecture
 - 💡 Strong interest in building efficient systems with modern JavaScript stacks